BND Hamburger Icon

 Including Apple Pay as a payment option may result in lower swipe fees because of the measures Apple takes to secure transactions.

-How to avoid interchange fees
+How to reduce or avoid interchange fees

 • Don’t accept credit cards.
 The only way to completely eliminate interchange fees is to only accept cash or checks.